alivolkansahin/Project2_Blog_SpringBootExample/src/exceptioncodes.md

 ### Exception Type 54XX -> Controller Layer Exceptions
     5401 --> BLANK PARAMETER ENTRY EXCEPTION
-    The error thrown when the data intended for the method arrives blank from the frontend.
+    The error thrown when @PathVariable data intended for the method arrives blank from the frontend.
     It throws an "HTTP Code 400 Bad Request" error to frontend.

     5402 --> BAD PARAMETERS FOR FOLLOW REQUEST EXCEPTION